Code

 nudge_y = 0.02)

 In addition to colour casts, very cheap filters may have densities quite far from the one indicated in the box and filter rim.
-I do not show plots, but out of three KnightX Resin ND filters I bought from Aliexpress, one marked ND16 had OD of 1.7 to 2.1 instead of 1.2 (a difference of between 2 and 3 f-tops) while the other two (ND4 and ND8) were closer to the values marked.
+I do not show plots, but out of three KnightX Resin ND filters I bought from AliExpress, one marked ND16 had OD of 1.7 to 2.1 instead of 1.2 (a difference of between 2 and 3 f-tops) while the other two (ND4 and ND8) were closer to the values marked.
 Being made of resin, the shape of the spectra are similar the the Zomei Resin filter.
 KnightX filters are a bit cheaper if bought without the storage case.

 Additional information on the filters may be available at the manufacturer’s web sites: https://www.formatt-hitech.com/, https://www.schott.com/ and https://www.zomei.com/